mit-cml/yrtoolkit/ct/tutorials/music_maker.md

 ## Add Player Components

 You need to add a separate <span class="icon" alt="player"></span> Player component for each instrument in your app.
-In the example below, two <span class="icon" alt="player"></span> Player components are added and renamed appropriately.
+In the example below, two <span class="icon" alt="player"></span> Player components are added and renamed appropriately for playing the instruments, drums and piano.

 ![rename player components](../images/musicMaker/player-rename.gif){:.enlargeImage}

-Then set the <i>Loop</i> property for each <span class="icon" alt="player"></span> Player to checked so the music loops continuously.
-And set the <i>Source</i> property to matching instrument sound files from the Media assets.
+Then check the box for the <i>Loop</i> property for each <span class="icon" alt="player"></span> Player so the music loops continuously.
+And set the <i>Source</i> property to corresponding instrument sound files from the Media assets.
+In this example, the sources are set to the drums and piano wav files included in the template.

 ![set player properties](../images/musicMaker/player-properties.gif){:.enlargeImage}